pjmidgard/Spring-154/README.md

 7+25=32 bits.

 This program is for Quantum Supercomputers
+4000 cubits